CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

       $ chown -R project_2013016 foldername

+## Processing the data on Puhti

-Start an interactive shell on Puhti.
+Start an [interactive shell](https://docs.csc.fi/computing/running/interactive-usage/) on Puhti.
+Again, select the project `project_2013016`.

 Go to LOCAL_SCRATCH and create a folder for this resource.
 There, decrypt the wrapper zip from the researcher with the help of his or her password.

 Move the encrypted wrapper package from the interactive shell to the resource folder on scratch (group protected!)